Opening a small business in Ecuador

 To fully open a corporation takes around 30 working days.

-Another benefit (or opportunity) of opening/buying an Ecuadorian business, is that if someone isn’t already a resident of Ecuador, but is interested in moving to Ecuador on the basis of owning or starting a company as their qualification for moving here, that can be done if they invest at least $30,880 in their business itself as an initial buy-in/start-up in Ecuador.
+Another benefit (or opportunity) of opening/buying an Ecuadorian business, is that if someone isn’t already a resident of Ecuador, but is interested in moving to Ecuador on the basis of owning or starting a company as their qualification for moving here, that can be done if they invest at least approximately $42,000 in their business itself as an initial buy-in/start-up in Ecuador.
+As well, so as to buy property in Ecuador in association with securing your residency in Ecuador (if other than most simply investing approximately $42,000 into an Ecuadorian Bank Certificate of Deposit since investing in a business or company in Ecuador is far more technically difficult than alternatively just making the investment in either an Ecuadorian Bank Certificate of Deposit or in any Ecuadorian Real Estate Property), see as follows for three separate (though related) articles which I wrote and published on “CuencaHighLife” covering all aspects of purchasing Real Estate in Ecuador and the Investor Visa in either that such Real Estate Property or again instead within an Ecuadorian Bank Certificate of Deposit: https://

 Your company in must file monthly tax reports to Ecuador’s Internal Revenue Service (“SRI”), in addition to certain other quarterly, semi-annual and/or annual tax requirements.
 It must also comply with mandatory health insurance/pension requirements with the Ecuadorian Institute of Social Security (“IESS”) on behalf of any employees of the company.